ArchCipher/CyberSecurity/README.md

 ## About Me

-I’m a detail-oriented entry-level cybersecurity professional transitioning from a background in architectural design.
+I'm a detail-oriented entry-level cybersecurity professional transitioning from a background in architectural design.
 I bring over five years of experience solving complex design challenges and working in cross-functional, international teams.
 I'm currently pursuing the Google Cybersecurity Certificate, with training in threat detection, SIEM tools, and incident response.
 My architectural work sharpened my skills in compliance, systems thinking, and conflict resolution—strengths I now apply to digital security.

-I’m passionate about building thoughtful, security-first solutions to protect users, data, and systems.
+I'm passionate about building thoughtful, security-first solutions to protect users, data, and systems.

 ---